Nikolai2038/my-shell-environment/README.md

 ### 7.3.
 Code style

+#### 7.3.1.
+Naming

 - I use `n2038_` prefix for all variables and functions to not be confused with other ones in the system;
 - I use `_` prefix for variables, which are not intended to be changed by the user;
 - I use `_` prefix for functions, which are not intended to be executed by the user (but by the developer - can and must be interactive and informative about it);
 - I use `__` prefix for local variables, constants and functions, which will not be available outside function;
     - Special function `_n2038_unset` is used to unset all local variables and constants - so use them in one function only.
 If you want to temporarily export some variable to be used in another function - consider it as constant and prefix it with `_`.
 Unset it by hand when not needed anymore (for example, `_N2038_RETURN_CODE_PS1` and `_N2038_PWD_BEFORE_IMPORTS_*` are like that);
-- I use UPPERCASE names for constants.
-For example, `N2038_IS_DEBUG`;
 - I try to use `sh` syntax on main elements of the shell environment.
-In the future, I will add several customizations for `bash` and probably some other shells when I will get to them;
+In the future, I will add several customizations for `bash` and probably some other shells when I will get to them.

+#### 7.3.2.
+Syntax

 - Each shell script contains function with same name.
-All code done in function and `return` are used.
+Exceptions: constants and aliases (see below for more info about them).
+All code done in function and `return`'s are used.
 We pass all the arguments to this function and check them all in it.
 After function call, return code is checked.
-If it is not `0`, we `exit` or `return` from the script based on if it was executed or sourced (see the bottom lines of any script for more context);
+If it is not `0`, we `exit` or `return` from the script based on if it was executed or sourced (see `_n2038_return` for more context).

+#### 7.3.3.
+Returns and exits

 - Each command, which can return non-zero return code, must end with `|| return "$?"`, `|| exit "$?"` or `|| true`;
 - `exit` is forbidden to be used inside functions - only `return`.
 This is because we can source shell script and execute function directly in the shell - so calling `exit` from it will result in shell exit (terminal close or disconnection from the remote);
-- When printing colored messages with highlights, make sure to surround highlights with quotation marks too.
-This way they will be more readable in logs and notes;
 - Instead of `some_function || return "$?"` use `some_function || { _n2038_unset "$?" && return "$?" || return "$?"; }`:
     - There is no need to optimize this like `return 0` below, because it will only be executed on errors.
 - Instead of `return 0` use `_n2038_unset 0 && return "$?" || return "$?"` to unset all local variables.
 Do not forget to include this as last row in each function:
     - For optimization, you can leave `return 0`, if you did not use any local variables above it.
 - Instead of (for example) `return "${_N2038_RETURN_CODE_WHEN_ERROR_WITH_MESSAGE}"` use `_n2038_unset "${_N2038_RETURN_CODE_WHEN_ERROR_WITH_MESSAGE}" && return "$?" || return "$?"`.

+#### 7.3.4.
+Constants

+- Constants are stored in `_constants.sh` files (can be several) and usually does not have main function at all;
+- I use UPPERCASE names for constants.
+For example, `N2038_IS_DEBUG`.

+#### 7.3.5.
+Aliases

+- Aliases are stored as group of functions in `./scripts/aliases` folder;
+- I prefer functions over aliases because they:

+    - Provide more ways to play with arguments;
+    - Easily maintained for large aliases (syntax highlight, references to other functions, space for comments).

+#### 7.3.6.
+Other

+- When printing colored messages with highlights, make sure to surround highlights with quotation marks too.
+This way they will be more readable in logs and notes.

 ## 6. Contribution